Your Step-by-Step Plan for LA Back Taxes

 Another powerful tool tax authorities use is the property lien.
 If you don’t pay your unsecured property taxes on time, the county will place a lien on your property.
 A property tax lien is a legal claim against your assets that serves as security for the debt you owe.
 This lien remains in place until all taxes, penalties, and fees are paid in full, making it difficult to sell or refinance your property.
 In some cases, the government can even seize assets, like bank accounts or wages, to satisfy the debt.
 It’s a serious measure that can significantly impact your financial freedom.

-How Unpaid Taxes Affect Your Credit and Business
+How Unpaid Taxes Affect Your Credit Score and Business

 You might be surprised to learn that unpaid property taxes won’t directly harm your credit score anymore.
 Tax liens were removed from consumer credit reports a few years ago.
 However, that doesn’t mean you’re in the clear.
 A tax lien is still a public record, and lenders, partners, or clients can discover it through a public records search.
 This can make it much harder to get a loan, secure business financing, or even land certain contracts.
 For a business, an outstanding tax debt can damage your reputation and signal financial instability, creating trust issues with suppliers and customers.
 Maintaining solid business accounting practices is key to preserving your company’s financial health.